Chia-Network/public_bluebox_image/README.md

   *Note: The Terraform code can be ran locally on a user's machine and not using a CI/CD pipeline.
 This will require the installation of Terraform to be performed on the local machine.*
 - There will be some variables that will be provided a value, including the security group, key name, iam instance profile, and S3 bucket name.
+However, these will need to be populated with values that are unique to you.